 - Before the island was released, starting May 3, 2010, members received two exclusive items: The Skullduggery Teaser Trailer and a Skullduggery Pirate costume.

 - An official book for Skullduggery Island was released on November 8, 2012.
 The first two chapters can be read for free on Funbrain.
-At the end of the preview, you’ll get a promo code for the Skull Pirate costume (the code is SkullBook).
+At the end of the preview, you’d get a promo code for the Skull Pirate costume (the code is SkullBook).
+The code no longer works.